pencil-js/pencil.js/contributing.md

 Then you can clone this copy to your machine.

     git clone git@github.com:your-name-here/pencil.js.git
+    cd pencil.js

-We use [lerna](https://lernajs.io/) to manage the modular aspect of the project, so you'll need it too.
+We use [lerna](https://lernajs.io/) to manage the modular aspect of the project.
+So, you just have to run the `init` script.

-    npm install -g lerna

-Lastly, ask lerna to boot everything up.

-    lerna bootstrap
+    npm run init

 #### Coding